Zokka-Dev/elm-mirror-server/README.md

 If you would like to make sure that the mirror states up to date with the latest Elm packages, you can pass additional arguments to make sure it syncs with the main package server in the background.
-If you do so we would highly recommend you use `--incremental-sync` to reduce load on the main package repository.
+If you do so we would recommend you use `--incremental-sync` to reduce load on the main package repository.